Fund for French police officer who shot teen dead dwarfs one made for victim’s family | KRDO

 “I ask myself if behind all this there isn’t an instrumentalization (of the killing),” he added.

-Despite the criticism, host website GoFundMe has refused to remove the campaign.
+Despite the criticism, host website GoFundMe had refused to remove the campaign.

 “Currently, this fund complies with our terms of use because the funds will be paid directly to the family in question.
 The family has been added as a beneficiary and therefore the funds will be paid directly to them,” said a GoFundMe spokesperson to CNN affiliate BFMTV.